blaire101/Spark-Journey-2025/README.md

 | **Skew type handled**    | Join/aggregation skew **after** shuffle <br> 1.
 AQE does not rewrite data to disk — it only modifies the scheduling metadata. <br> 2.
 The shuffle files remain exactly the ones written by the map stage. <br> 3.
 As a result, AQE’s overhead is minimal (it’s just analysis and re-planning), and there’s no need for a disk rewrite. | Join skew or data source skew **before** shuffle |
 | **Intrusiveness**        | No SQL changes required                 | SQL changes required                             |
 | **Best fit scenario**    | Skew is mild and/or not fixed           | Skewed key is known and severe                   |

+How Spark chooses (Spark 3.3)
+- Broadcast first: if one side fits autoBroadcastJoinThreshold → BHJ.
+(You can disable by setting to -1 or force via /*+ BROADCAST(t) */.)
+- Otherwise default = SMJ for equi-joins (because spark.sql.join.preferSortMergeJoin=true by default).
+- SHJ: considered when SMJ is not preferred (set spark.sql.join.preferSortMergeJoin=false, or hint /*+ SHUFFLE_HASH(t) */).
+Spark uses a per-partition hash map on the build side.

 ### 🟡 3.
 Skewed Aggregation Keys